CHARTER OF THE COMMUNITY OF TANGO ARGENTIN

 Purpose of the charter

-Today, the spread of tango is based more than ever on global exchange and circulation.
-However, we are witnessing the beginnings of a loss of reference points which would make tango a consumable product and in the long term would standardize its styles and lead to academicism.
+Today, the spread of tango is based more than ever on exchange and circulation on a global scale.
+However, we are witnessing the beginnings of a loss of benchmarks which would make tango a consumable product and ultimately standardize styles and lead to academicism.

-Avoiding these drifts involves passing on references by:
+Avoiding these drifts goes through the transmission of references by:

 - affirming that tango is an art which is not limited to a single mode of expression

-- maintaining a balance between current developments and the reference roots rioplatense
+- maintaining a balance between current developments and the reference roots River Plate

 - establishing an active communication network, thus strengthening the social bond that emanates from tango